Last updated May 2026

 - The big-loop lever is excellent with gloves, awkward without

 If the Marlin 336 Classic is the everyman’s deer rifle, the SBL is the version you build when you have money and weather.
 Everything that can be made of stainless is.
 The receiver is CNC-machined from 416 stainless steel forgings, the barrel is 410 stainless, cold hammer-forged.
-The laminate stock will not warp no matter what you do to it.
+The laminate stock won’t warp no matter what you do to it.

 When I shot one at SHOT Show range day this winter, the Skinner peep sight was the standout feature for me.
-It is genuinely the best factory iron sight setup in the .30-30 lever gun world.
+It’s genuinely the best factory iron sight setup in the .30-30 lever gun world.
 Fast to acquire, surprisingly precise out to a couple hundred yards, and adjustable enough to dial in for whatever load you settle on.
 Pair it with a low-power scope on the rail and you have a rifle that handles anything from snap shots to deliberate shots out to the .30-30’s effective ceiling.

 Best For: Guides, outfitters, and the hunter who buys once and cries once.